 If you are installing a permanent generator, it must have a transfer switch.
 The transfer switch prevents energy from leaving your generator and going back onto the utility electrical equipment, when it could be dangerous to a lineman or others near downed power lines, a process known as “back feed.”
 A qualified electrician should install your generator and transfer switch.

 Safe Electricity has the following tips to use portable generators safely:

 - Operate it outdoors in an area with plenty of ventilation.
 Never run a generator in a home or garage.
 Generators give off deadly carbon monoxide.

 - Turn the generator on before plugging appliances to it.
 Once the generator is running, turn your appliances and lights on one at a time to avoid overloading the unit.
-Remember, generators are for temporary usage, prioritize your needs.
+Remember, generators are for temporary usage; prioritize your needs.

-- Generators pose electrical risks especially when operated in wet conditions.
+- Generators pose electrical risks, especially when operated in wet conditions.
 Use a generator only when necessary when the weather creates wet or moist conditions.
 Protect the generator by operating it under an open, canopy-like structure on a dry surface where water cannot form puddles or drain under it.
-Always ensure that your hands are dry before touching the generator.
+Always ensure your hands are dry before touching the generator.

 - Be sure the generator is turned off and cool before fueling it.

 - Keep children and pets away from portable generators.
 Many generator components are hot enough to burn you during operation.